Montmartre stars: Toulouse-Lautrec’s posters of Jane Avril and Aristide Bruant

 Jane Avril posters

 Jane Avril was a dancer at the Moulin Rouge.
-Unlike the powerful and extravert Goulue, Jane Avril was delicate, and discreet.
+Unlike the powerful, popular and extravert Goulue, Jane Avril was delicate, and discreet.

-We get a sense of this from Lautrec’s portrait of her At the Entrance to the Moulin Rouge (in the Courtauld Institute, London).
+We get a sense of her muted off-stage personality from Lautrec’s portrait of her At the Entrance to the Moulin Rouge.
 The narrow vertical format of the picture accentuates her slender physique.

 The portrait shows an anonymous woman entering the Moulin Rouge.
-In the foyer of the Moulin Rouge her face is mask like with her eyes almost closed.
-On stage she would psychologically transform to become the extravagant and fascinating performer Jane Avril.
+In the foyer her face is mask-like, her eyes almost closed.
+Once on stage, with her performance face on, she would psychologically transform to become the extravagant and fascinating performer Jane Avril.

-As in The Goulue Entering the Moulin Rouge there is also a suggestion in the painting of the personal price of celebrity and fame.
+As in The Goulue Entering the Moulin Rouge there is also a suggestion here from Lautrec of the personal price of celebrity and fame.
+Montmartre showbiz could wear you down but with Lautrec’s art you got immortality.

 Jane Avril au Jardin de Paris

-In the poster Jane Avril Au Jardin de Paris, (the Metropolitan Museum of Art, New York), from 1893 we see Jane in action on stage.
+In the poster Jane Avril Au Jardin de Paris from 1893 we see the Montmartre celebrity version of Jane in action on stage.
 Her dress and petticoats match her striking flaming red hair.
+A feathery, frilly, extravagant hat completes her eye-catching look.
+It’s hard to believe that this is the same sober, stiff figure we saw entering the Moulin Rouge in the painting.

 In contrast to the colourful figure of Jane, a musician’s hand is shown in shadow in the foreground gripping the head of a double bass.
-The sinuous line of the musical instrument/frame shows Art Nouveau influences.
+The sinuous line of the musical instrument which doubles as a frame for the poster shows Art Nouveau influences.

 Jane Avril le Divan Japonais

 The head of the performer on stage has been cropped but we know that she is another Montmartre star.
 The visual clue is the characteristic black gloves which reach almost to the singer’s elbows.
-This is Yvette Guilbert a famous singer of the time; her gloves were one of her key stage props.
+This is Yvette Guilbert a famous singer-storyteller and older contemporary of Jane Avril.
+Her gloves were one of her key stage props.

-Toulouse-Lautrec can’t help repeating his dancing musical instruments joke, (from the Jardin de Paris poster), as once again the instruments have been lifted and charmed into rhythmic movement, straining to get a better view as Yvette Guilbert goes through her repertoire.
+Toulouse-Lautrec can’t help repeating his dancing musical instruments joke, from the Jane Avril Jardin de Paris poster, as once again the instruments have been lifted and charmed into rhythmic movement, straining to get a better view as Yvette Guilbert goes through her repertoire.

 Aristide Bruant in His Cabaret